 If you want to reduce the cost of implementing annotation tools, considering outsourcing the annotation itself is also an effective option.
 Our company offers a wide range of services from consultation on annotation tools to the outsourcing of annotation, so please feel free to reach out to us.

-One of the annotation tools introduced by Human Science, Annofab, allows customers to receive progress checks and feedback in the cloud even during the project's progress.
+One of the annotation tools introduced by Human Science, AnnoFab, allows customers to receive progress checks and feedback from the cloud even during the project.
 By ensuring that work data cannot be saved on local machines, we also take security into consideration.

 At Human Science, we have a security room that meets ISMS standards within our Shinjuku office.
-Even for highly confidential projects, we provide on-site support.
-We consider the assurance of confidentiality to be extremely important for any project.
-Our staff undergoes continuous security training, and we exercise utmost caution in handling information and data, even for remote projects.
+This allows us to handle even highly confidential projects on-site while ensuring security.
+We consider the protection of confidentiality to be extremely important for all projects.
+Our staff undergoes continuous security training, and we exercise the utmost caution in handling information and data, even for remote projects.